-[1] The Complainant and Respondent both requested that all evidence, testimony, summary and argument be carried over from file 76915 to this complaint.
-The Board had no issue with this.
-No procedural or jurisdictional issues were raised.
-The Board continued to hear the merits of the complaint.
+The Complainant and Respondent both requested that all evidence, testimony, summaries and argument on the capitalization rate be carried forward from file 76915.
+The Board had no issue with this and continued to hear the merits of the complaint.

 Property Description: